CartoDB/carto-vl-training/training-v2/03-style-with-expressions.md

     `width: 8 + 16`

-    Now when you save and refresh the map, the points should be 24 pixels wide:
+    *Now when you save and refresh the map, the points should be 24 pixels wide.
+We zoomed into level 16 in this screenshot:*

     ![width-expression](images/training-v2-03-width-exp.png)

 ### Add a Color Expression Function